zx80/flask-simple-auth/docs/DOCUMENTATION.md

   Default _True_ is to stream the JSON output, which may interact badly with the database transactions in some cases depending on the driver and WSGI server.

+- `FSA_JSON_ALLSTR` whether to cast all unexpected values with `str` when converting to JSON.
+  Default _False_ is to rely on converters and the default JSON provider.

 - `FSA_BEFORE_REQUEST` and `FSA_AFTER_REQUEST` allow to add a list of before and after request hooks from the configuration instead of the actual application code.